emusat2021/Astronomy-Friends/README.md

     No errors were detected.
 ### Compatibility and Responsiveness

 This website has been tested during the development across multiple browsers (Chrome, Safari, FireFox, Internet Explorer) and on multiple devices: mobile (iPhone 5, 6, 8, Samsung Galaxy, Sony Xperia), tablets(iPad, iPadPro) and laptops (with HiDPI and MDPI and touch screens), as well as on extra-large screens (1980 x 1080).
 As well as on Google Chrome's developer tools to see how it looks across all the different device screen sizes to ensure compatibility and responsiveness.
-I used *Am I Responsive* online tool for checking responsiveness on different devices.
+The *Am I Responsive* online tool was used for checking responsiveness on different devices.
 The website is displayed properly across different devices.

 ### Testing User Stories from User Experience (UX) Section